 Cinematography: Chuck Smith, Joey Schusler, John Mans

 CURRENT STAGE OF THE FILM: * IN DEVELOPMENT*

-We are actively seeking fiscal partnerships to help us launch into production this summer.
+We are actively seeking funding to help us launch into production this fall.
 Thanks to a fiscal sponsorship with the nonprofit LUCA Media Collective, all donations are tax deductible and help support a larger community of women filmmakers.